Jimmy Filerman

-Jimmy Filerman (born November 11, 1996) is an American soccer player.
+Jimmy Filerman (born November 11, 1996) is an American soccer player who plays as a defender for Maryland Bobcats, in the National Independent Soccer Association.

 Career

-Youth, college and amateur
+Early life and college

-Filerman attended Oakton High School, earning All-District, All-Region and All-Metro honors in his senior year, also landing on the All-State Second Team.
+Filerman was born November 11, 1996, in Vienna, Virginia, and attended Oakton High School, where he earned All-District, All-Region, and All-Metro honors in his senior year, also landing on the All-State Second Team.
 Filerman was also a member of the D.C.
 United academy for five years.

 In 2015, Filerman attended Old Dominion University to play college soccer.
 He redshirted his freshman season, before going on to play four seasons, scoring six goals and tallying eight assists.
 He was named second-team All-Conference USA in his senior year.

-While at college, Filerman appeared in the USL League Two, playing with Cincinnati Dutch Lions in 2018, and Seattle Sounders U-23 in 2019.
+In 2018, while a student at Old Dominion University, Filerman appeared in the USL League Two, where he played with the Cincinnati Dutch Lions.
+The following year, in 2019, he played with Seattle Sounders U-23.

 Professional

 In August 2020, Filerman signed with NISA club Detroit City FC, going on to make six regular season appearances.
 On February 16, 2021, Filerman signed with USL League One club FC Tucson.
 However, he didn't play with Tucson, later re-signing with Detroit City for the latter parts of the 2021 season, going on to earn earning NISA All-League Second Team honors.

 On January 27, 2022, Filerman signed with USL League One club ahead of their 2022 season.
 He debuted for Greenville on April 7, 2022, appearing as a 69th–minute substitute during a 2–0 US Open Cup win over Oakland Roots.
 Following the 2022 season, his contract option was declined by Greenville.